rails/rails/guides/source/routing.md

 end
 ```

 Deeply-nested resources quickly become cumbersome.
-In this case, for example, the application would recognize paths such as
+In this case, for example, the application would recognize paths such as:

 ```
 /publishers/1/magazines/2/photos/3